 PrEP is an HIV prevention strategy whereby individuals at risk for HIV take antiretroviral medication to reduce their risk of acquiring it.
 A number of studies have found oral PrEP to be highly effective, especially for gay, bisexual and other men who have sex with men.

-It is the use of an HIV medication (Truvada) by someone who is HIV-negative before contact with the HIV virus to help prevent infection.
+It is the use of an HIV medication (Truvada or Tenofovir) by someone who is HIV-negative before contact with the HIV virus to help prevent infection.

 Taking PrEP Needs Planning and Commitment.

 - Start the medication weeks before any possible exposure to HIV.